-Service members should seriously consider taking action to rebut or appeal a negative military evaluation to avoid lasting ramifications on their career.
+Service members should consider rebutting or appealing a negative military evaluation to avoid lasting effects on their careers.

 - Fitness Reports

-These evaluations are utilized by the military to identify the best candidates for future service in the military and ensure the proper personnel are being promoted.
-This allows service members to continue to progress in their careers and be paid a commensurate amount for their years of experience and technical expertise.
-However, a negative evaluation can have lasting ramifications on a service member’s career.
-A referred evaluation can cause the military member to be passed up for promotion and even face administrative separation proceedings, such as, the United States Army Qualitative Management Program (QMP).
-Even if the service member is not in jeopardy of being separated from the military, a negative evaluation can cost the military member tens of thousands of dollars in lost pay.
+The evaluations allow service members to continue to move forward in their careers.
+Evaluations also ensure competitive pay rates based on the number of years of experience and the levels of technical skill.
+However, a negative review can have a lasting effect on a service member’s career.
+A referred evaluation can cause the military member to be passed up for promotion and even face administrative separation proceedings, such as the United States Army Qualitative Management Program (QMP).
+An unfavorable evaluation could cost the service member thousands of dollars in lost pay and benefits even though they may not be in danger of being separated from the military.

-There are various protections in place for when a service member receives a negative evaluation.
-Each branch allows the service member the opportunity to rebut the negative evaluation before it is permanently filed in his or her military records.
-When a service member receives notice of a possible negative evaluation, they should immediately speak to an attorney about the possibility of rebutting the evaluation, even if they believe the referred evaluation may be warranted.
-There are different arguments that can be made to challenge the referred evaluation and the service member should take every step possible to preserve their career and integrity.
+There are several protections in place for when a service member receives a negative evaluation.
+Each service branch allows the member to rebut the negative evaluation before being filed in their military records.
+When notification of a possible negative evaluation is received, the service member should speak with an attorney about disputing the evaluation, even if they think it may be correct.
+The service member may use various arguments to challenge the referred evaluation.
+The service member should use every opportunity to preserve their career and integrity.

-Likewise, each branch offers its members the chance to appeal a negative or referred evaluation once it has been permanently filed in his or her military records.
-These appeals can be filed to specific administrative boards such as the
+Each branch offers its members the chance to appeal a negative or referred evaluation once filed in their military record.
+Specific boards receive the appeal submissions such as the:

 - Air Force Evaluation Report Appeals Board (ERAB)